 Look up.
 If you're reading this in a public place in Britain, someone is probably watching you.
-A camera lens, pointing in your direction, recording you in case you do something out of the ordinary, something suspicious, something interesting, something that isn't in accord with the camera installer's idea of normal respectable behaviour.
+A camera lens, pointing in your direction, recording you in case you do something out of the ordinary, something suspicious, something that isn't in accord with the camera installer's idea of normal respectable behaviour.
 No one knows how many CCTV cameras have been installed in Britain in recent years.
-It certainly runs into many millions, and is certainly in excess in numbers-per-head of population of any other society in the world.
+It certainly runs into many millions, and is certainly more per head of population than any other society in the world.

 The Government came into power suggesting that it was opposed to what, in a conference speech of 2009, David Cameron called the whole rotten edifice of Labour's surveillance state.
-There is no prospect at all, however, of their seeking to reduce the number of CCTV cameras, and they have, indeed, described them as a valuable tool in combating crime.
-Certainly their use is continuing to spread, and the detail with which they carry out surveillance of our private existences is on the increase.
+But there is no prospect at all of it seeking to reduce the number of CCTV cameras and it has described them as a valuable tool in combating crime.
+Certainly their use is spreading and the detail with which they carry out surveillance of our private existences is on the increase.

 In recent days, Oxford City Council has unveiled a plan to make video cameras mandatory in all licensed taxis by 2015.
 The cameras will not only record images, but, routinely, all conversations between passengers.
 A council spokesman said that the risk of intrusion into private conversations has to be balanced against the interests of public safety, both of passengers and drivers.

 Interesting, isn't it, that use of the word balanced?
-If you counted the number of serious crimes committed in the back of Oxford taxis during the journey, and then counted up the number of journeys made in Oxford taxis in the course of one year, then you might be able to come to a balanced view.
-Does this justify grossly intruding on the private conversations carried out between every innocent passenger?
+If you counted the number of serious crimes committed in Oxford taxis and then the number of journeys made in Oxford taxis in the course of one year, then you might be able to come to a balanced view.
+Does this justify intruding on the private conversations carried out between every innocent passenger?
 A real sense of balance would surely say not.

 The points on which the authorities now deem it appropriate to intervene in our private spaces are so many and varied as to make you wonder what the unifying motivation really is.
 The British Medical Association now argues that smoking in cars should be outlawed to protect children.
 Not outlawed when children are in the car: outlawed altogether.

 Other members of the medical establishment have gone even further.
-A Dr Tony Jewell has called for parents to be banned from smoking in their own homes, repulsively describing it as the final piece of the protection picture.
+A Dr Tony Jewell has called for parents to be banned from smoking in their own homes, describing it as the final piece of the protection picture.
 The desire to protect children from smoke is laudable.
 But how many people, seriously, smoke in their cars with the windows shut with children in the back seat?
-What balanced approach requires the forbidding, by law, of what must mostly be a private, solitary activity, and, without any doubt whatsoever, the establishment of further powers of surveillance and control in that private arena to ensure conformity?
+What balanced approach requires the forbidding, by law, of what must mostly be a private activity, and, without any doubt, the establishment of further powers of surveillance and control in that private arena to ensure conformity?

 The truth is that what is driving these diverse attempts to introduce surveillance, based on such very different social issues, is not any serious attempt to diminish an evil.
-Most research shows that means of surveillance alone don't have a cost-effective result in general, and that they often diminish in effectiveness quite quickly over time.
-There are much simpler, less intrusive, much cheaper remedies which have been shown to have a bigger effect.
+Most research shows that surveillance alone doesn't have a cost-effective result in general and that it often diminishes in effectiveness quite quickly over time.
+There are less intrusive, much cheaper remedies which have been shown to have more effect.
 So what is driving a council to decide to record private conversations, for doctors to propose that the Government should inquire into and prevent a private habit in a private place?